darius-it/darius-it/README.md

 &nbsp;

 Hi there, I'm Darius, a student and developer from Germany.
-I am a tech nerd at heart and love learning about new technologies, from the latest web trends to experimenting with obscure hardware and operating systems.
+I am a tech nerd and love learning about new technologies, from the latest web trends to experimenting with obscure hardware and operating systems.

 ## 🌟 About Me

-I thrive on the excitement of turning ideas into reality through code.
-Whether it's building sleek interfaces, improving user experience, or exploring new frameworks, I enjoy every step of the process.
-Learning is a big part of my journey, and I’m constantly looking to grow and improve as a developer.
+- Operating systems have always fascinated me, I love low-level software which sits at the intersection between hardware and software
+- Started having my first coding experiences with Scratch in 3rd grade, then quickly moved on to Python and later on branched out to a bunch of different langs
+- Currently using primarily TS/JS, Java/Kotlin and occasionally some C
+- When I'm not coding, I like to nerd out about trains/public transit and urban planning